 “By (UPMC) having access to a donor breast milk program, along with other quality improvement initiatives, we have been able to help mothers provide the very best nutrition for exposed babies, regardless of socioeconomic status,” Dr. Muniz says.
 “We understand the value and lifesaving properties of breast milk and do not believe access should be limited to only those who can afford it.”

-Many health care organizations encourage mothers to donate breast milk.
-But policy plays an important role to enable better access for those who need it most.
+While many health care organizations encourage mothers to donate breast milk, policy plays an important role in ensuring that those who need it most are able to affordably access it.

-UPMC and UPMC Magee-Womens Hospital are strong supporters of Senate Bill 1202 and House Bill 2017.
-We would like to get this lifesaving legislation across the finish line.
-It can ensure immediate and comprehensive access to donor milk for medically fragile babies across Pennsylvania.
+UPMC and UPMC Magee-Womens Hospital are proud to have supported this effort and strongly believe it will ensure immediate and comprehensive access to donor milk for medically fragile babies across Pennsylvania.

 Editor's Note: This article was originally published on , and was last reviewed on .